"

 Table 17.5.
 Qualification Tests on Plates

-Weld Test Position
+Weld Test Position Description

-Fillets for Production Plate in All positions
+5F Fillets for production plate in all positions

 The thickness of the plates used in qualification tests determines the thickness of plates a welder is qualified to weld in production.
-AWS D1.1/D1.1M:2020 Table 6.11 lists three plate thicknesses:
+AWS D1.1/D1.1M:2020 (Table 6.11) lists three plate thicknesses:

 • Unlimited Size, ≥ ⅛”